anywhereinfo/apistyle-guide/Current Auth Flows-675863003175.md

 It is critical to note that the 4 JWT flows are distinct and generate tokens independently, signed by different authorities.

-Detailed sequence diagrams for the assorted flow can be found here: Integrating with LIAM APIs
+Detailed sequence diagrams for the assorted flow can be found here: [Integrating with LIAM APIs](/wiki/spaces/LIAM/pages/672892944385/Integrating+with+LIAM+APIs)

 For the purposes of this document I will maintain focus on the go forward LIAM auth flow as highlighted in the current developer center documentation.

-note

-There is a secondary auth flow that is similar to the one outlined below but instead adds the following additional steps:

-* Initial client login occurs directly with Azure B2C using standard client\_credential grant type with client credential and secret
-* The B2C auth token is then presented to LIAM as client\_assertion with client\_id where it is validated by:

-  1. Ensuring “azp” claim equals registered client’s clientId
-  2. Uses clientId to fetch LIAM user details
-  3. Validates that environment in returned user matches current environement

 There is a secondary auth flow that is similar to the one outlined below but instead adds the following additional steps: